 SEELEY SWAN CORRIDOR

-Life on the water awaits in the Seeley Swan Corridor where the region is dotted with lakes hidden in the lush forested landscape of the Bob Marshall Wilderness.
-Seeley Lake, a 1,000+ acre lake, is a popular destination for water recreation and conveniently located just off Montana Highway 83.
-Cap off your warm summer day with a stop at The Ice Cream Place, a gem in the town of Seeley Lake.
-Other popular motor boating lakes in the area include Salmon Lake and Placid Lake.
+Life on the water awaits in the Seeley Swan Corridor, a region dotted with lakes hidden in the lush, forested landscape between the Mission Mountain Range and the Swan Mountain Range.
+Seeley Lake, a 1,000+ acre lake, is a popular destination for water recreation, including jet skiing and wakesurfing, and it’s conveniently located just off Montana Highway 83.
+Tamarack Resort offers on-lake rentals of pontoon boats, ski boats, and more.
+Other popular motorboating lakes in the area include Salmon Lake and Placid Lake.

 Watching the sun set over Placid Lake is awe-inspiring.